How to make an Italian cheese board: 7 steps to a perfect Italian cheese board. Learn how to make a Christmas cheese board with Italian specialties.

 a Christmas cheese board

-One of Italy’s New Year’s Eve tradition is to have grapes at the stroke of midnight.
+One of Italy’s New Year’s Eve traditions is to have grapes at the stroke of midnight.

-In the Italian New Year’s table, grapes symbolize prosperity, because, if you have grapes at this time of the year, it means your harvest has been rich and abundant.
+On the Italian New Year’s table, grapes symbolize prosperity because if you have grapes at this time of the year, it means that your harvest was rich and abundant.

-A saying accompanies them: “Chi mangia l’uva a Capodanno conta quattrini tutto l’anno” = the one that eats grapes on New Years Day will count money all year long.
+A saying accompanies the grapes: “Chi mangia l’uva a Capodanno conta quattrini tutto l’anno” the one that eats grapes on New Year’s Day will count money all year long.

-It is not clear if one is enough or if you should eat at least 12 grapes (one for each month of the new year), at each clock gong, as our Spanish cousins do.
-I guess depending on vicinity and ancient Spanish dominations, each place has its own interpretation.
+It is not clear if eating one grape is enough or if you should eat at least twelve (one for each month of the new year) at each clock gong, as our Spanish cousins do.
+I guess depending on the vicinity and ancient Spanish dominations, each place has its own interpretation.

 soft cheese and pistachios on a wooden cheese board